birdup000/SassyChat/README.md

 # SassyFixxeChat

-This project is still under construction so bugs are still a thing here.
+This project actively being updated every once a week.
+Please let me know if there are any issues within the project in the issues section of the github page.

-go to wiki for instructions https://github.com/braden644/SassyFixxeChat/wiki
+go to the wiki page for instructions https://github.com/braden644/SassyFixxeChat/wiki

+Thank you for checking out my project!!